Syllabus

 Readings

-This course uses online articles, research papers, and Mathias Payer's Software Security: Principles, Policies, and Protection.
-Reading assignments for lectures will be posted in the course schedule at least one week prior to each lecture.
+This course uses online articles, research papers, and Mathias Payer's free textbook Software Security: Principles, Policies, and Protection.

-In addition, the following books are good references when you have an appetite for extra information:
+In addition, the following books are good references:

 Tools

 One core technique you need and you will learn in this course is how to examine programs in memory.
 To this end, the most common tool is a debugger, and one of the most common debuggers for low-level software is GDB.
-You need to be familiar with it for programming assignments.
+You need to be familiar with it for solving machine problems.
 Below are good resources for learning GDB.
 In addition, the Hacking book by Erickson mentioned above also offers useful materials.

 More on Memory Safety